githubnemo/goto-tool/README.md

 	~$ goto-tool list
 	ubin: /usr/bin

-Using gorectories with other commands:
+Using goto directories with other commands:

 	~$ ls $(goget project)
 	... contents of project directory ...